 New Rochelle is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 79,846 people and 16 constituent neighborhoods, New Rochelle is the 11th largest community in New York.
-New Rochelle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 79,946 people and 16 constituent neighborhoods, New Rochelle is the 11th largest community in New York.

 New Rochelle home prices are not only among the most expensive in New York, but New Rochelle real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Rochelle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Rochelle is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in New Rochelle who work in sales jobs (11.34%), management occupations (11.03%), and office and administrative support (11.02%).
+New Rochelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Rochelle is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in New Rochelle who work in management occupations (11.23%), sales jobs (9.99%), and office and administrative support (9.98%).

-New Rochelle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about New Rochelle is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In New Rochelle, however, the average commute to work is quite long.
-On average, people spend 30.54 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in New Rochelle is that it can take a long time to commute to work.
+In New Rochelle, the average commute to work is 31.45 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of New Rochelle’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 New Rochelle is an extremely ethnically-diverse city.
 The people who call New Rochelle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Rochelle residents report their race to be White, followed by Black or African-American.
 New Rochelle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.29% of the city’s residents.
-Important ancestries of people in New Rochelle include Irish, German, Polish, and Jamaican.
+People of Hispanic or Latino origin account for 29.39% of the city’s residents.
+Important ancestries of people in New Rochelle include Italian, Irish, German, Jamaican, and Polish.

 The most common language spoken in New Rochelle is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.